martinmajer/jsondottir/README.md

     }

     json_object_free(obj);

-## Need more information?
+## Encoding

-For more information, please visit the repository wiki (under construction, unfortunately - see the header and source files).
+Only UTF-8 is supported and all string data are stored in regular `char[]` arrays.
+Unicode sequences (`\uxxxx`) are converted to UTF-8, however, surrogate pairs are not supported (yet).

 ## The name

 The name is a joke based on Icelandic names, meaning something like "the dauther of the son of J" :)
 However, for simplicity, all functions and data structures are prefixed only with `json_`.

+## Need more information?

+For more information, please visit the repository wiki (under construction, unfortunately - see the header and source files).